smart-data-models/dataModel.WasteWater/WaterProcess/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     temperature:
       description: 'The temperature of the processed water.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number